 In some cases, you may be able to get an implant in just one day, depending on the type of implant you will be receiving.
 In these cases, the restoration your doctor provides will be a temporary appliance to keep your tooth healthy and functional until you have fully healed from your dental implant placement surgery.
 With your temporary restoration, you’ll be able to speak and eat normally during the healing process.

 Your doctor will schedule a series of follow-up appointments to track your healing process and take impressions or models of your teeth.
 These will help the lab create your custom-made restoration.
 Your permanent restoration will be durable and more natural-looking than your temporaries.
-We recommend coming in for a consultation to see what type of dental implant might work best for you.
+We recommend coming to our office in Houston for a consultation to see what type of dental implant might work best for you.

 Yes.
 After losing a tooth, your jaw will no longer be stimulated by the natural pressure of chewing and biting.
 This causes bone loss to occur and also weakens the jaw bone.